 Below, you can see my completed DoorDash deliveries broken out into roughly 1000-delivery increments, rounded to the closest dash.
 I delivered my first 1000 orders in just over a year, averaging $20.99/hour.

-Can you expect those trends to come back, now that we’re in the midst of a global pandemic and an election year?
+Can you expect that trend to keep up, considering there’s no current end in sight for this pandemic?
 I’m no Magic 8 Ball, but if I had to guess, I’d bet on DoorDash becoming more profitable for drivers in the near future, not less!

 Similar to Uber and Lyft, DoorDash offers added incentives during peak times to encourage their drivers to get out and deliver when they are needed most.